Are you looking for some good heat idioms?

 To Turn Up The Heat On Somebody

 - Meaning: to put even more pressure on someone to work harder or to get a task done sooner.
-It can also mean to start to do something with more determination than before.
+It can also mean starting to do something with more determination than before.

 - Example in a sentence: We need to turn up the heat on the contractors because we need this project to be done in two weeks.